collapsed-stacks/startups/questions/8245/is-us-bank-account-needed-to-register-a-company-in-us.md

 - tagged: `legal`, `united-states`
 - score: 1

-<p>I'm going to register a company in US.
+I'm going to register a company in US.
 But I don't have any US bank accounts yet.
 Do I need to open a bank account?
-Does it depend on state?</p>
+Does it depend on state?

 ## Answer 8248